☯ 靵 The Heavenly Colors To Your Terrestrial Canvas 靵 ☯

 The sudden insight: the social and phenomenological dynamics symbolized following hexagrams can all be summed up by analogies to waves on a beach.
 Describing six fundamental hexagrams within a pattern language of waves yields an au naturale basis for dialectic that is critical for examining the ebb and flow within the time of all the hexagrams.
 This notion of time in the image and lines of the hexagram is just like that which painters use to capture motion, sequence or narrative within a single image.

 Phenomenology of Ocean Waves

 Just as one might consider the positive and negative space of shapes in art, consider the positive and negative spaces of phenomena in the lifecycle of waves.
-Typically, the negative phenomenology are the unconscious aspects of things: the aspects of things that are like the Shadow in Jungian psychology.
+Typically, the negative spaces of phenomena correspond to the unconscious aspects of things: the aspects of things that are like the Shadow in Jungian psychology.

 ☯ Hexagram 1: The Creative

 Hexagram 1 corresponds to the action of kinetic energy in the system that creates the forms we recognize as waves.
 Hexagram 2 represents the action of the beach & seafloor shaping the dispersion of kinetic energy.
 The shaping influence that the seafloor exerts corresponds to the female aspect of the phenomenology here.
 The influence that the forces and momentums exert on the water as a fluid-dynamical system correspond to the male aspects.
 The Creative requires the Receptive to manifest forms.

 Notice how it is the shape of the seafloor that captures and channels the collective momentum of water.
 Thus, the female receptive shape of the seafloor channels the male physical energy of ocean waves, yielding the emergent phenomena of ripcurrents via balance of dynamics of sediment dispersion and collection.